In all cultures, there are stories and proverbs about animals.

 “How to live life well” is the quest that ultimately points us correctly to the royal way of successfully developing the art of living.
 With narrative wisdom, philosophical reflections on the meaning of life, artistic expressions of natural beauty and praxis to enhance wisdom and life force, and all kinds of practical forms of wisdom about ‘the good life’.

 These expressions of the art of living are all culturally diverse, yet circle around a common theme based on ‘the good life’!
-This art includes praxis for individual growth and humanization ― “becoming who you are” ― as well as ancient wisdom about how to create a harmonious community.
+This seems to be the universal focus for the art of living worldwide, allthough differently interpreted; and it includes praxis for individual growth and humanization ― “becoming who you are” ― as well as ancient wisdom about how to create a harmonious community.

 Communal growth, as seen from the perspective of the intercultural art of living, concerns people as well as the wider circles of living beings on earth, nature (spirits) and our ancestors.